 Here is the default text:

-Introduction: You are receiving this e-mail because a visitor to the ABC Association website would like to get in touch with you.
+Introduction: This is NOT an official ABCA correspondence.
+You are receiving this message because a visitor to the ABCA website viewed your listing in our member directory and wanted to get in touch with you.
+Your email is protected and not accessible to the sender unless you reply.
+Many of these contacts will be legitimate, and some may be from spammers.
+As with anything on the Internet, please use your due diligence in reading the message before responding.
 If you no longer wish to receive emails of this nature from ABCA visitors, please see the instructions at the bottom of this email.

 Setting Up Your Contact Form

 After reading the considerations above, if you would like to use this feature, you will need to reach out to the Novi team to have us enable this in your Novi settings.